-Ken Wells / journalist / novelist / storyteller
+Ken Wells / Journalist / Novelist / Storyteller

-Novels, narrative non-fiction and anthologies
+Novels, narrative non-fiction, anthologies and author bio...

 Gumbo Life: Tales from the Roux Bayou

 Ask any self-respecting Louisianan who makes the best gumbo and the answer is universal: “Momma.”
 The product of an unprecedented melting pot of culinary influences, these mommas are an eclectic group, for gumbo reflects the diversity of the people who cooked it up: French aristocrats, West Africans in bondage, Cajun refugees, German settlers, Native Americans—all had a hand in the pot.
 What is it about gumbo that continues to delight and nourish so many?
 And what explains its spread around the world?

 A seasoned journalist, Wells sleuths out the answers.
 His obsession goes back to his childhood in the Cajun bastion of Bayou Black, where his French-speaking mother’s gumbo often began with a chicken chased down in the yard.
 Back then, gumbo was a humble soup little known beyond the boundaries of Louisiana.
 So when a young Ken, homesick at college in Missouri, realized there wasn’t a restaurant that could satisfy his gumbo cravings, he called his momma for the recipe.
 That phone-taught gumbo was a disaster.
 The second, cooked at his mother’s side, fueled a lifelong quest to explore gumbo’s roots and mysteries.